-- 1. Introduction: This is the beginning part of the self learning unit/lesson.
-A learner has to get a clear idea of what they have to learn from the unit.
-The main points and sub-points of the unit should be put in a way that would appear to be achievable. - 2.
+- 1. Introduction: This is the begin ing part of the self learning unit/lesson.
+A lear of the unit should be put in a way that would appear to be achievable. - 2.
 Objectives: Objectives of the unit / lesson should be clear, meaningful and put in simple language.
-It should be written from the learner's point of view.
+It should be written from the lear er's point of view.
 The verbs used should record the learning change.
 For example: it can be done like this, explain it, observe it, record it and so on. - 3.
 Contents: Content shall contain main point and sub-point with suitable headlines and explained in proper and step by step manner.
 Main Points are highlighted and put in bold font.
-The font of the subunits / points is smaller as compared to that of the unit and main points.
+The font of the sub-units / points is smaller as compared to that of the unit and main points.
 The Illustrations in the form of diagrams, figures and flow charts are appropriate with the contents. - 4.
 Summary: At the end of content, the abstract or summary of the content is given to summarize / memorize the content of the unit/lesson. - 5.
 Technical Terms: The context based meaning of the technical terms is given for better understanding of the content by the learners. - 6.
 Self Check Questions: After learning of the unit by the learners, few objectives and descriptive questions and or small activities is asked to perform by the learners to ensure the learning outcome of the learners. - 7.
 Field Work: In case of Scientific / Technical / Professional programs, laboratory based practical, workshop based practical or field based practical is performed by the learner for acquiring skill based competencies.